ivoa/cosmopterix/docker/pgsql/HOWTO.md

 ```

-In this container, the new database is initialized with the SQL commands
+In this container, the new database will have been initialized with the SQL
-from the `alpha-source.sql` and `alpha-source-data.sql` SQL files.
+commands from the `alpha-source.sql` and `alpha-source-data.sql` SQL files.

 ```
     docker logs \